How to get from Siargao to Manila

 The ferries from Siargao dock at Macapagal Port in Surigao City.

-Outside the port, you can find tricycles and multicabs to bring you to Surigao Bus and Jeepney Terminal.
-A multicab would cost 10 PHP ($0.10), while a tricycle ride would cost around 20 PHP ($0.30).
+Outside the port, you can find tricycles and multicabs heading to Surigao Bus and Jeepney Terminal.
+A multicab would cost 15 PHP ($0.30), while a tricycle ride would cost around 20 PHP ($0.30).
+We recommend taking a tricycle if you have a lot of luggage and if you want a direct ride to the terminal.

 Step 3: Surigao Terminal to Butuan Terminal by Bus